Steam power stations convert the heat energy of coal combustion into electrical energy. A steam power station basically works on the Rankine cycle.

 The steam turbine drives the alternator which converts the mechanical energy of the turbine into electrical energy.

 Although the steam power station simply involves the conversion of the heat of coal combustion into electrical energy, yet it embraces many arrangements for proper working and efficiency.

 The schematic arrangement of a modern steam power station is shown in the figures below.

-The whole arrangement can be divided into the following stages for the sake of simplicity:
+The whole arrangement of steam power stations can be divided into the following stages for the sake of simplicity:

 - Coal and ash handling arrangement

 The schematic arrangement is shown in the figure below,

 The coal is transported to the steam power stations by road or rail and is stored in the coal storage plant.
 Storage of coal is primarily a matter of protection against coal strikes, failure of the transportation system and general coal shortages.

 From the coal storage plant, coal is delivered to the coal handling plant where it is pulverized (i.e., crushed into small pieces) in order to increase its surface exposure, thus promoting rapid combustion without using a large quantity of excess air.